 - Evacuation planning.

 We provide expert advice to design teams for the planning of new assets and infrastructure; assessing constraints, capacity and pedestrian flow in defined scenarios.
 Our work provides assurance that spaces can safely and comfortably accommodate anticipated people movement behaviour during major events and emergencies.
-We test compliance with comfort standards (Fruin Level of Service), regulatory requirements and industry guidance (such as the Crowded Places guidance).
-We often engage with the Safety Advisory Group, a multi-agency body associated with a venue, to have an ongoing understanding of safety issues and how these affect licensing.
+We test compliance with safety standards and regulatory requirements (such as the Green Guide and Crowded Places guidance).
 Our multi-disciplinary team has ensured crowd safety and security for hundreds of high profile venues, events and major transport hubs during planning, design, construction and operation.

 We provide specialist advice for pedestrian planning around Hostile Vehicle Mitigation (HVM) barriers to protect large crowds.
 Crowd flow is influenced by the direction of pedestrian approach, position of HVM in respect to other security and design features, and the pedestrian behaviours in response to the HVM.
 We assess the impact of permanent and temporary security overlays on pedestrian flow around any HVM bollards and barriers and ensure that queues are protected within the secure perimeter.